Whiteharbour lies along the coast about 1 km SW of Whitehead, it is easily identified from sea by it's limestone block sea wall.

-Access to Whiteharbour is via a private lane passing local residences, which unfortunately means you must be either a berth holder, friend of Whiteharbour, or have placed a call in advance to have a look around.
+Access to Whiteharbour is via a private lane passing local residences, which unfortunately means you must be either a berth holder or have placed a call in advance to have a look around.

 Travelling by Sea?